Xarunoba/uplink.js/README.md

 - Defines a module with the same name as existing API to extend it with new flags and/or backends.

-For a "real-life" example, check out [selfupdate](uplink/selfupdate.js), which overrides the built-in `selfupdate` command to download uplink executable if it has not been downloaded yet.
-Consecutive runs just call `selfupdate` API.

 For publishing a custom `uplink` command as NPM package, consider prefixing the package name with `uplink-` so it's clearer and not conflicting.